Le lien vers cette page a été envoyé avec succès aux destinataires.

 Withdrawal or redemption before 5 years

-The net gain is the difference between:
+Net gain is the difference between:

-- Single Flat Charge (UFP) 30% (also called flat tax)
+- Flat-rate flat-rate levy (PFU) of 30% (also called flat tax)

 - Progressive scale

-Revenues are subject to a single flat-rate levy (UTB) of 30% (also called flat tax).
-This levy is made up of income tax (12,8%) and social (17,20%).
+The income is subject to a flat-rate levy (PFU) of 30% (also called flat tax).
+This levy consists of income tax (12.8%) and social security contributions (17.20%).

-- Death of Plan Holder
+- Death of plan holder

 Please note

-social levies (CSG, CRDS) at the rate 17,20% remain due.
+social security contributions (CSG, CRDS) at the 17.20% remain due.

-- Practical Brochure of Income Tax
+- Practical Income Tax Brochure

 - Supporting documents submitted by paying institutions (IFU form)